jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 > **Me:** dapat i-consider mo yung context nung article...
 "Context is King" sabi nga nila
 <br /><br />
-(partial translation: you should consider the context of the article...
+(partial translation: you should take into account the context of the article...
 "Context is King"...)

 > **Neutral person (observer):** Did you even read what you shared?
 <br /><br />